rtivital/validate/README.md

 ```

 ### Basic validation
-Once you grabbed your input element from the DOM you can start validation.
-Generally you want validation to occur with certain events (e.g. click, keyup, etc.).
-In this case consider this code:
+After you have grabbed your input element from the DOM you can start validation.
+Generally, the validation should occur with certain events (e.g. click, keyup, etc.).
+In this case you should consider this code:
 ```javascript
 var btn = document.getElementById('validate-btn');
 btn.addEventListener('click', function(e) {